 Individuals who commit school shootings are often influenced by debilitating factors that may include various forms of abuse, family dysfunction, mental illness, or other psychological problems.
-Common sources of motivation for shooters can include depression, suicidal thoughts, a feeling of persecution, retaliation against bullying, or a desire for attention or recognition.
-While sources of entertainment such as films, videogames, and comic books are occasionally accused of being influencers as well, these accusations are rarely, if ever, backed by credible science.
+Common sources of motivation for shooters can include depression, suicidal thoughts, a feeling of persecution, retaliation against bullying or romantic rejection, or a desire for attention or recognition.
+While sources of entertainment such as films, videogames, and comic books are occasionally accused of being influencers as well, these accusations are rarely backed by credible, peer-reviewed science.

 The Columbine shooting and its aftermath

 One of the most widely publicized school shootings in history took place at Columbine High School in Littleton, Colorado, United States.
 On April 20, 1999, two students opened fire at the school, killing 13 people (12 students and one teacher) and wounding more than 20 others before committing suicide themselves.
 At the time, the Columbine shooting was the deadliest in U.S. history.
 It has since been eclipsed.

 In the two decades following the Columbine shooting, the U.S. has experienced at least 12 mass school shootings and hundreds of smaller-scale attacks that have touched every state in the union, with more than 278,000 students experiencing some form of gun violence.
 John Cohen, a former Department of Homeland Security official, stated that Columbine “absolutely” influenced subsequent shootings.
 Mass shootings since Columbine include: